Skip to Main Content

 a woman wearing a pink hat and smiling at the camera as she participates in a fundraising walkathon

-A walkathon is one of the best fundraising events a nonprofit can organize.
+A walkathon is one of the best fundraisers a nonprofit can organize.
 It’s engaging, accessible, and provides a great opportunity to raise funds while increasing awareness for your cause.

 Whether you’re a large nonprofit with a dedicated events team or a small organization with an executive director pulling double (or triple, or quintuple …) duty, this guide will walk you through each step of planning a successful walkathon.